google/WebFundamentals/src/content/en/tools/chrome-devtools/javascript/step-code.md

 Anonymous functions make the call stack difficult to read.
 Name your functions to improve readability.

-The code in the two screenshots below is functionally equivalent.
+The code snippets in the two screenshots below are functionally equivalent.
 The exact functioning of the code is not important, what is important is that the code in the first screenshot uses anonymous functions, while the second uses named functions.